rjjr35379-hue/Geckolib-Wiki-TR/README.md

 title: Armor
 ---
 ```

+## Adding a Minecraft Version
+When a new Minecraft version comes out, we'll want to add it to the list of available versions for users to select from.
+This is done by editing the [VersionSelect](src/components/VersionSelect/index.tsx) file and adding the new version to the `versions` array
+in the same format as the other versions.

 ## Working on a specific version
 By default, the `docs` directory is the main documentation directory, supporting the current latest major GeckoLib version (GeckoLib5).